mixa000012/vtb_hack/README.md

 -- Enable extensions
 CREATE EXTENSION IF NOT EXISTS cube;
-CREATE EXTENSION IF NOT EXISTS earthdistanc
+CREATE EXTENSION IF NOT EXISTS earthdistance
 ```

 ## Used technology